A Review of the Pfaff Smarter 260c Sewing Machine

 Anyway, what is the machine like to sew?
 Overall it does give great results.
 You can adjust the length and width of stitches very precisely and the top and bottom tension on this machine is very stable.
 This means you do get a great quality stitch over and over.
 We have used this machine to sew cotton, jerseys, denims and heavier fabrics and not had a problem.

 What about any issues?
-Well, like any top loading machine, the bobbin case can jump out of alignment if the threads get snarled up.
+Well, like any top loading machine, he Pfaff Smarter 260c has a bobbin case that can jump out of alignment if the threads get snarled up.
 This is easy to sort out though and is not a major concern.
 Some people might say that the location of the drop feed control lever (at the back of the machine and underneath the accessories storage) can be a nuisance but, again, iwe don’t think this is a major problem.
 Lastly, you have to like the colour turquoise!

 With the addition of a bright LED light and a hard case for storage and movement, we really recommend this great, intermediate, sewing machine.
 It is easy to use and produces great results.